EXOTIC FROG EXHIBITS

-Henry Vilas Zoo, in cooperation with the Atlanta Botanical Garden is priviledged to participate in a very unique conservation program to save amphibians facing global extinction.
+The Henry Vilas Zoo, in cooperation with the Atlanta Botanical Garden is privileged to participate in a very unique conservation program to save amphibians facing global extinction.

-Vilas Zoo's Herpetarium keeper, Erik has joined with other scientists to establish and sustain captive assurace colonies of neo-tropical amphibian species.
+Vilas Zoo's Herpetarium keeper Erik has joined with other scientists to establish and sustain captive assurance colonies of neo-tropical amphibian species.

 THREATENED WITH EXTINCTION

 Over the last 50 years researchers have recorded major reductions in amphibian populations around the world.
 113 species have vanished completely.
 Over 1/3 of the planet's known amphibian species are currently threatened with extinction and their status is expected to further decline if immediate conservation initiations are not taken.

 Henry Vilas Zoo is concerned with any loss of biodiversity, disappearing amphibians are especially significant because they measure the health of an environment, an important componenet of ecosystems, potential sources of new medicines, and a source of beauty and wonder.

 THE DISCOVERY CENTER